jona1115/build-and-scp/README.md

 # build-and-scp
 When developing for a external device from a host (like developing for a embedded system from Yocto/Petalinux), we often need to use the host device's cross compiler to compile our code, and scp the executable to the device.
-This is a simple task yet tedious.
+This is a simple yet tedious task.
 This script will do it for you.

 # How to use?
 1. Download/copy-paste the script to your Linux machine.